 Protected Class: As covered under this Policy, "protected class" is a group of people with a common characteristic who are legally protected from discrimination on the basis of that characteristic.
-This Policy included the following "protected classes" (the Title IX Sexual Harassment Policy addresses complaints on the basis of sex):
+This Policy included the following "protected classes" (the Title IX Sex-based Harassment and Discrimination addresses complaints on the basis of sex, gender identity, and sexual orientation):

 - 1. Age: "Age" means the number of years a person has been alive. - 2.
 Color: "Color" means pigmentation, complexion, or skin shade or tone, including the lightness, darkness, or other color characteristic of the person. - 3.
 Disability: "Disability" means a physical disability, infirmity, malformation, or disfigurement that is caused by bodily injury, birth defect, or illness; a mental impairment or deficiency; a record of having a physical or mental impairment; or being regarded as having a physical or mental impairment.
 "Disability" includes any degree of paralysis, amputation, or lack of physical coordination; blindness or visual impairment; deafness or hearing impairment; muteness or speech impediment; and physical reliance on a service animal, wheelchair, or other remedial appliance or device. - 4.
 Ethnic characteristics, shared ancestry, or national origin: "Ethnic characteristics, shared ancestry or national origin" means people from a particular country or part of the world, or those sharing related characteristics, including ethnicity and accent, or those who appear to be of a certain ethnic background (even if they are not).
 This includes actual or perceived citizenship or residency in a country with a dominant religion or distinct religious identity. - 5.
-Gender Identity: "Gender identity" means the deeply felt, inherent sense of a person regarding the person's gender, including gender-related identity, appearance, expression, or behavior, regardless of the person's assigned sex at birth, and regardless of whether the person identifies according to the male/female gender binary.
-"Gender identity" may be demonstrated by consistent and uniform assertion of the person's gender identity; or any other evidence that the gender identity is sincerely held as part of the person's core identity. - 6.
-Genetic Information: "Genetic information" includes information about a person's genetic tests and the genetic tests of a person's family members, as well as information about the manifestation of a disease or disorder in the person's family members (i.e. family medical history). - 7.
-Marital Status: "Marital status" means being single, married, widowed, or divorced regardless of the sex of the other person. - 8.
-Military/veteran status: "Military/veteran status" refers to a person's prior service, current service, or intent to join the uniformed United States' military services. - 9.
-Race: "Race" includes discrimination on the basis of the physical or cultural characteristics associated with a certain race, such as skin color, facial features, hair texture, and hairstyles, including afro hairstyles, and protective hairstyles. - 10.
-Religion: "Religion" includes all aspects of religious observances, practice, and belief. - 11.
-Sex: "Sex" includes sex assigned at birth (male, female, or intersex) and pregnancy status.
+Genetic Information: "Genetic information" includes information about a person's genetic tests and the genetic tests of a person's family members, as well as information about the manifestation of a disease or disorder in the person's family members (i.e. family medical history). - 6.
+Marital Status: "Marital status" means being single, married, widowed, or divorced regardless of the sex of the other person. - 7.
+Military/veteran status: "Military/veteran status" refers to a person's prior service, current service, or intent to join the uniformed United States' military services. - 8.
+Race: "Race" includes discrimination on the basis of the physical or cultural characteristics associated with a certain race, such as skin color, facial features, hair texture, and hairstyles, including afro hairstyles, and protective hairstyles. - 9.
+Religion: "Religion" includes all aspects of religious observances, practice, and belief.